theoutfield/sc_sncn_motorcontrol/examples/app_test_hall/doc/index.rst

 ============
 1. **Assemble your SOMANET device** (LINK TO TUTORIAL PAGE).
 2. **Wire up your device** (LINK TO INTERFACING YOUR SOMANET).
 Connect your Hall sensor, power supply cable, and XTAG.
 Power up!
-3. Install xTIMEcomposer to set your development environment.
+3. Set up your development environment by installing xTIMEcomposer.
 (LINK TO TUTORIAL OR TO XMOS TUTORIAL)
-4. Download and **import** (LINK TO TUTORIAL: IMPORTING SOMANET LIBRARIES) in your workspace the SOMANET Motor Contrl Library and its dependancies.
+4. Download and **import** (LINK TO TUTORIAL: IMPORTING SOMANET LIBRARIES) in your workspace the SOMANET Motor Control Library and its dependancies.
 5. Open the **main.xc** within  the **app_test_hall**.
 Include the **board-support file according to your device** (LINK TO BOARD SUPPORT MODULE?) and set the configuration for your Hall Service.

 .. code-block:: C